Faculty Additional Employment

 Additional employment in excess of full time, and most appointments for extra work do not affect university retirement credits or benefits payments—no benefits accrue—and it is not reported to CalPERS (HR-TL-SA2021-08 [pdf]).

 Additional employment appointments are made using a different class code than the one faculty already occupy.
 Departments must have a position number associated with each class code.
+(To request new position numbers, visit the Position Management web page.)
 They must have an understanding of faculty base rates and dynamics of appointment timebases.